themarshallproject/pony/README.md

 Pony is a Ruby on Rails app.
 Developing on OS X requires Ruby 2.3 (We use `rbenv` from homebrew) and Postgres (we use Postgres.app).

-Pony is designed to be fairly simple to deploy, so it's opiniated and limited.
+Pony is designed to be fairly simple to deploy, so it's opinionated and limited.
 Its authentication strategy relies on "magic links" – not unlike a password reset link you might be emailed.

-To develop locally, you'll have to set at least one of these.
-In your `.env` file (create this if it doesn't exist), add a line that look like:
+To develop locally, you'll have to set at least one of these tokens.
+In your `.env` file (create this if it doesn't exist), add a line that looks like:

 `TOKENS=test`